Can’t find what you need? Call MyHR for

 Request a doctor’s certificate if there is not enough information to approve a leave or when the leave is going to be longer than one month.
 Use your judgement to decide when and how often a doctor’s certificate is required thereafter.
-The STIIP Plan indicates when a doctor’s certificate can be requested under other circumstances.* At the very least, doctor’s certificates should be obtained monthly in complex cases or situations where updated medical information will assist with return-to-work planning. » Short Term Illness and Injury Plan (STIIP)
+The STIIP Plan indicates when a doctor’s certificate can be requested under other circumstances.* At the very least, doctor’s certificates should be obtained monthly in complex cases or situations where updated medical information will assist with return-to-work planning.
+Find out more about the Short Term Illness and Injury Plan (STIIP) >

 Sick leave is considered to be one continuous leave if the employee has been off for the same illness/injury without returning to work for 15 consecutive scheduled work days before taking another day for the same illness or injury.

 Sick leave recorded for a six week period will be flagged for an early intervention and return-to-work specialist to follow up.
 If leave is extensive or the situation is complicated, contact MyHR for help managing the situation.

 These eLearning courses for supervisors will help you manage your employees who are ill or injured, whether they are still at work, off work, or returning to work after a period of absence.
 These are quick, just-in-time e-learning modules that only take a few minutes to work through, and give supervisors essential information on dealing with sick leave, the Managing Employee Health Issues at Work program, doctor's certificate forms, Short Term Illness and Injury Plan and the supervisor's role, Long Term Disability and the supervisor's role, and returning to work.